lxn2/food-trucks/README.md

 **Heroku** for hosting.
 Django/Python is one of the main infrastructures/languages that it supports.

-**SQLite** for development server.
+**SQLite** for development database.
 Queries are very fast and appropriate for development.

-**PostgreSQL** for production server.
+**PostgreSQL** for production database.
 This is provided for free by Heroku.

 ###Models